Adaptive Backtracking Line Search

-In this example, the step size \(\frac{3\pi}{2(1+a)}\) is not feasible although it is smaller than \(\frac{5\pi}{2(1+a)}\), which is feasible.
-More generally, this establishes that feasibility is not monotone in the step size for nonconvex functions.
-Moreover, by reducing \(\rho=\frac{5}{7}\) to \(\rho=\frac{3}{7}\), backtracking must adjust the initial step size one additional time.
-Therefore, reducing \(\rho\) might increase the number of criteria evaluations to return a feasible step size. \end{example}
+In this example, the step-size \(\frac{3\pi}{2(1+a)}\) is not feasible although it is smaller than \(\frac{5\pi}{2(1+a)}\), which is feasible.
+More generally, this establishes that feasibility is not monotone in the step-size for nonconvex functions.
+Moreover, by reducing \(\rho=\frac{5}{7}\) to \(\rho=\frac{3}{7}\), backtracking must adjust the initial step-size one additional time.
+Therefore, reducing \(\rho\) might increase the number of criteria evaluations to return a feasible step-size. \end{example}